corrode/corrode.github.io/content/why-rust/_index.md

 > but the reason that they keep using [Rust] is because actually it's better for
 > building more reliable systems. - [Nicholas Matsakis, Senior Principal Engineer at AWS and lead of the Rust language design team.](https://www.youtube.com/watch?v=oGN62EEHyn8)

+### Maintainability

+Rust's design principles significantly contribute to software maintainability.

+> We find that when we build things in Rust, they are pretty easy to maintain.
+> They just don't break.
+Our requirements can change; we may need to modify
+> them, but it's pretty reliable - [Edward Wright, Staff Engineer at Vortexa](https://www.youtube.com/watch?v=1faOd6KH-w4&t=740s)

+This ease of maintainability means that Rust applications require less effort to adapt and evolve over time, reducing overall technical debt and freeing up developer resources for new features rather than maintenance.

+Emphasizing Rust's impact on development efficiency and time-to-market, Wright continues

+> We're probably spending our time more focused on actually adding value for our
+> customers and changing things when the requirements change — work that we
+> should be doing rather than busy work. - [Edward Wright, Staff Engineer at Vortexa](https://www.youtube.com/watch?v=1faOd6KH-w4&t=761s)

 ### Predictable Runtime Behavior

 Predictable runtime behavior is closely related to reliability and stability.